Make a beautiful fall discovery bottle with just a few ingredients!

 Instructions

-If you are using Elmer’s clear glue, start by putting it 1/3 full of glue and adding some water.
+- If you are using Elmer’s clear glue, start by putting it 1/3 full of glue and adding some water.
 Then keep adding more and more.
-I write more about how I use Elmer’s glue in a sensory bottle over in my post about how to make a calm down bottle.

 These are so fun to watch for kiddos and adults!
-They are perfect for any age group, from babies on up.
+They are perfect for any age group, from babies to adults!
 Just be sure to glue the lid on!
 You don’t want that sticky mess on the floor.

 If you need ideas of what to do with the rest of your awesome table scatter, here is how we use them in math activities.